 On January 2, 2024, we issued a convertible promissory note (the "Postmates Convertible Promissory Note") to Postmates.
 The Postmates Convertible Promissory Note bore interest at a rate of 6.00% per year, compounded annually, and was due and payable upon request by Postmates on or after the 12-month anniversary of the original issuance date of the Postmates Convertible Promissory Note.
-Pursuant to the terms of the Postmates Convertible Promissory Note, we could not prepay or repay the Postmates Convertible Promissory Note in cash without Postmates' consent.
+Pursuant to the terms of the Postmates Convertible Promissory Note in cash without Postmates' consent.
 The aggregate gross proceeds from the issuance of the Postmates Convertible Promissory Note were \$500,000.
 The Postmates Convertible Promissory Notes converted into 1,050,129 shares of common stock at a price of \$2.42 per share.